-This report presents the findings of the research conducted within the regional project "Western Balkan's Regional Platform for advocating media freedom and journalists' safety", which is implemented by the national journalists' associations in Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro and Serbia.
-The main objective of the research study was to provide base-line assessment and evidence on the level of media freedom and journalists' safety which will be further used in a regional mechanism for monitoring and advocating media freedoms and journalists' safety at local, national and regional level.
+This report presents the findings of the research conducted within the regional project Western Balkan's Regional Platform for advocating media freedom and journalists' safety4, which is implemented by national journalists' associations in Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro and Serbia.
+The main objective of the research was to provide base-line assessment and evidence on the level of media freedoms and journalists' safety, which will be further used in a regional mechanism for monitoring and advocating media freedoms and journalists' safety at local, national and regional level.

-The research study was conducted by a regional research team composed of a lead researcher2 and five researchers at country level nominated by the national journalists' associations.
-The research in Macedonia was conducted by Besim Nebiu, coordinator within the project, Naser Selmani, President of AJM and Dragan Sekulovski, Executive Director of AJM, on the basis of a common Methodology for all five countries.
-A set of different qualitative and quantitative methods were employed for data collection and analysis:
+The research study was implemented by a regional research teams composed of a lead researcher2 and five researchers at country level nominated by the national journalists' associations.
+The research in Kosovo was conducted by Petrit Collaku, on the basis of a common Methodology for all five countries.
+A range of different qualitative and quantitative methods were employed for data collection and analysis:

-1 The project is funded by the European Commission, under the Civil Society Facility and Media Programme 2014-2015, Support to regional thematic networks of Civil Society Organizations.
+1 The project is funded by the European Commission, under the Civil Society Facility and Media

-2 The research team was headed by Dr Snezana Trpevska, expert in media law and research methodology.
+Programme 2014-2015, Support to regional thematic networks of Civil Society Organisations.
+2 The research team was headed by Dr Snezana Trpevska, expert in Media Law and research methodology.

-- Qualitative Documents Analysis (QDA) of: research studies and analyses produced by other research organisations, academia, NGOs, individual researchers etc.; official documents produced by public institutions (legal acts, by-laws, strategies, annual reports, minutes from meetings, press releases) and media coverage (texts, articles, news reports and other published materials). - Qualitative interviews with 11 individuals (journalists, lawyers, media experts, representatives of public institutions or NGO's). - Survey with 69 journalists3 from different media organisations on the basis of a structured questionnaire developed within the Worlds of Journalism Study4. - Official statistic data requested from public institutions or collected from available websites or from other published sources.
+- Qualitative Documents Analysis (QDA) of research studies and analysis produced by other research organizations, academia, NGOs, individual researchers etc.; official documents produced by public institutions (legal acts, by-laws, strategies, annual reports, minutes from meetings, press releases) and media coverage (texts, articles, news reports and other published materials). - Qualitative interviews with 14 individuals (journalists, lawyers, media experts, representatives of public institutions or NGO's). - Survey with 503 journalists from different media organizations on the basis of a structured questionnaire developed within the Worlds of Journalism Study4. - Official statistic data requested from public institutions or collected from available websites or from other published sources.